adamsilver/fdpb/02-Checkout.md

 Where possible the first radio button should be checked.
 This is because the most common choice should normally come first.
 In this case, we've sensibly assumed this to be the cheapest option.

-## Delivery notes
+## 5. Delivery notes

-Imagine you've ordered your thing and it's on the way.
-You're excited to receive it.
-But then, it was too big to fit through the letter box and you weren't there to answer the knock at the door.
-This is where delivery notes can help.
+Imagine your at work, you get a notification that your product is on its way to your home to be delivered.
+You're excited and when you arrive home, instead of seeing the package, you see a little delivery note saying ‘We couldn't deliver your package as it was too big to fit through your letter box.’.

-A delivery note tells the delivery person what to do in this event.
-It might be preferable to leave it with a neighbour for example, or by leaving it in the recycling bin, which works surprisingly well I might add.
+This is where delivery notes come in.
+A delivery note tells the delivery person what to do in the event somebody is not home to open the door.
+Perhaps you want it left with a neighbour, or inside the recycle bin, which works surprisingly well if I may say so.

-How it might look:

 ![Delivery notes](./images/?.png)